XeroOl/notitg-mirin/notitg-mirin-doc/src/lua.md

 -- On beat 10, change to scx / 2.
 {10, 5, outExpo, scx / 2, quad_x}
 ```

+### Aliases and the `alias` function

+Sometimes, it is easier to give a string name to your functions, so that you can ease them just like other mods.
+In order to do that, this template has a TODO

 ### Relative Eases and the `add` Function
 The function `ease` has a sister function, called `add`.
 This other function works exactly the same as `ease`, except for one important difference: Any percentages used with `add` are interpreted as offsets to the current percent.
 This is important because it is different behavior than `ease`, where percentages are interpreted as target percentages.
 Here's an example of some code that uses `add`: